whamcloud/Support/docs/support/out-of-sync-osts.md

 # Out of sync osts

-Sometimes IML will think that the ost index is different thant the number of OST's you have.
+Sometimes the ost_next_index will get out of sync.
 For example, you might have 5 OST's:

 ```
 fs-OST0000
 fs-OST0001